Skip to content

 r"""Converts the OpenAI message to the Mistral format."""

-tool_message = cls.model_validate(messages)
+tool_message = cls.model_validate_ignore_extra(messages)

 assert tool_message.tool_call_id is not None, "tool_call_id must be provided for tool messages."